DEFRA/ffc-development-guide/guides/resource-provisioning/ci-pipeline.md

 ### Configure GitHub repository

-- generate an SSH key pair
+- generate an SSH key pair, for example on your development machine
 - in GitHub, navigate to your repository's `Settings -> Deploy Keys -> Add deploy key`
 - add the public key as a new deployment key
 - navigate to `Settings -> Webhooks -> Add webhook`